Exercise Routines for Mental Clarity

 Peak attention lift

 Morning (before deep work): Use the 10-minute aerobic routine if you know you have a focus-intensive morning (writing, coding, analysis, strategy).
-BDNF elevation and improved cerebral blood flow from morning movement carry forward into the early hours of focused work, priming your cognitive resources before you sit down.
+BDNF elevation and improved cerebral blood flow from morning movement carry into the early hours of focused work, priming your cognitive resources before you sit down.

 Midday slump (1-3 p.m.): This is when most knowledge workers experience mental decline.
 Deploy the 20-minute moderate-intensity interval routine.
 It’s long enough to create real neurochemical change but short enough to fit into a lunch break.
 For more on structuring your smart breaks at work, pair this with a deliberate break strategy.

 A note on chronotype: The morning-exercise framing above applies most directly to people who are naturally morning chronotypes, those whose peak alertness and cognitive performance arrive in the first half of the day.
-If you are an evening chronotype whose sharpest thinking happens later, shift the pre-deep-work priming logic to align with your natural peak cognitive window.
+If you are an evening chronotype whose sharpest thinking happens later, shift the pre-deep-work priming logic to align with your natural peak window.
 The underlying principle stays the same: place movement before your most demanding work, whenever that work falls in your personal rhythm.

 Ramon’s Take